VortexViking/check-my-python-variable/README.md

 ## Usage Instructions

+Note: The scripts are located in the "scripts" folder.

 The project provides scripts for Linux, macOS, and Windows to execute the `declare-variable.py` script and check its functionality.
 Follow the instructions below based on your operating system:

+Read: Edit your values in `declare-variable.py`.
+There will be instructions in the form of comments to guide you through using the file.

 ### For Linux and macOS